 Justice has its own range of genres, too, and calls for a wider understanding, if only to sharpen the focus on the specific affiliations that law shares with tragedy.
 The law was not just an agent of discipline and tyranny but also resolved conflicts, orchestrated solutions and sometimes reconciled adversaries.
 Its comedic telos is both ironized and enacted in the drama of the time; it is both the object of satire and of play, and a principle of emplotment variously adopted, adapted and assailed: from Lording Barry’s romp of a play, Law Tricks, to Shakespeare’s Measure for Measure, the genres of law are as plural as the genres of drama; comedy-as-genre provided as much of a framework by which ‘writers, readers, and playgoers might register and respond to’ the experiences of crime and punishment, as ‘tragedy-as-genre’ is said to do (p.
 10).
 While this book’s focus on tragedy is partly meant to be corrective of the current critical orthodoxy which is perhaps partial to city-comedy as the genre that is recognised as being manifestly urban, the book’s own thesis would have gained in nuance if the wider generic context and scope of legal action and judicial structures of thinking had been accommodated.
-Justice also has its variety of locales: while legal London was undoubtedly a productive hub for cultural artefacts emerging from, and addressing it, the law travelled to other parts of the country, in assize courts held in town-halls and market-places.
-Thomas Arden was very much a Kent man and the accused in his murder trial were indicted and arraigned in the Faversham Abbey Hall.
-Contrary to the argument in Chapter 1, in relation to Warning, that the precision of the drama’s locating of the revelation of crime in London, irrespective of the site of the crime,Arden of Faversham turns a middle class house in Kent into the labyrinthine site of both the crime and its discovery.
+Justice also has its variety of locales: while legal London was undoubtedly a productive hub for cultural artefacts emerging from, and addressing it, the law travelled to other parts of the country, in assize courts held in town-halls and market-places, not to say local church courts.
+Thomas Arden was very much a Kent man and those accused of his murder were indicted and arraigned in the Faversham Abbey Hall.
+Despite the claim of Chapter 1 (in relation to Warning), that the precision of drama’s locating of the revelation of crime in London, irrespective of the site of its commission, makes domestic tragedies metropolitan, Arden of Faversham turns a middle class house in Kent into the labyrinthine site of both the crime and its discovery.
 It is the Faversham Borough Records Archive that holds the bulk of the legal documentation from the murder trial, as Patricia Hyde’s monumental book has detailed.
 The ‘court’ itself, while increasingly centralised, was still also a metaphor and a moveable feast, as legal historian John Baker has demonstrated.
 The early modern theatre had an intuitive understanding of this, and of the dangers of over-placing justice.